Numerous national organizations have recognized Rush for the quality of care we provide.

 Association for the Accreditation of Human Research Protection Programs

 The Association for the Accreditation of Human Research Protection Programs (AAHRPP) has awarded Rush full accreditation for three years.
 To earn accreditation by AAHRPP, an organization must meet or exceed a wide set of stringent criteria and demonstrate a commitment to enhancing the appropriate safeguards and protecting the rights and welfare of research participants.
 Rush is one of the first academic medical centers in Illinois to receive this accreditation.
 Learn more.

 Magnet Nursing Status: American Nurses Credentialing Center

-For the fourth consecutive time, Rush received Magnet status, the highest recognition given for nursing excellence.
+For the fifth consecutive time, Rush University Medical Center has received Magnet status, the highest recognition given for nursing excellence.
 The designation recognizes Rush nursing staff for overall excellence and for providing the very best care to patients.
-Rush was first awarded the Magnet designation in 2002 and then again in 2006 and 2010.
-Rush was the first hospital in Illinois serving both adult and children to receive the designation.
+Rush was first awarded the Magnet designation in 2002 and then again in 2006, 2010 and 2016.
+Rush was the first hospital in Illinois serving both adult and children to achieve Magnet status and is the only hospital for adults and children in the state to have five Magnet designations.
 Learn more.

 Three-star designation for the Department of Cardiovascular and Thoracic Surgery: Society of Thoracic Surgeons

 The Society of Thoracic Surgeons has designated the Rush Department of Cardiovascular and Thoracic Surgery a three-star program for lobectomy.
 It is the society's highest rating and only is bestowed on the top five percent of thoracic surgery programs in the United States.
 Learn more.